dontinhqt/nghuuphuoc.github.io/_posts/2013-10-11-backup-and-sync-development-config-files.md

 So all modifications I make to ```/opt/local/etc/php54/php-fpm.conf``` will be actually saved to the one in Dropbox.

-These changes will be applied to my configuration file at home and vice versa!
+These changes will be applied to my configuration file at home, and vice versa!